Free Contractor Guide · No Email Required

 How to fix this: Before your next renewal, send your three largest contracts to your insurance agent.
 Ask them to compare the insurance requirements in each contract against your current policy.
 If they can’t or won’t do this, that tells you everything you need to know about their process.

-Over 60% of the contractor policies we review have at least one gap between the policy and the contractor’s actual contract requirements.
+A significant share of the contractor policies our team reviews carry at least one gap between the policy and the contractor’s actual contract requirements.

 2